 - Secure the drink holder by taping the sides (inside & out) and the bottom of the holder.

-- Determine your color scheme and where you want each color of paper to be, then measure and cut to fit sections of the holder.
+- Determine your color scheme and where you want each color of paper, then measure and cut to fit sections of the holder.
 I used my paper cutter and scissors.

 - Cover and glue the part where the hole is on both sides with a solid color, then after it dries, carefully cut out the hole.
 It’s easier this way.
 Then spread glue on top of both pieces.